-For a town of only 20,000 year-round inhabitants, we have remarkably good coffee in Ashland, Oregon and an abundance of coffee shops.
-There’s a decidedly foodie vibe to many of our restaurants.
+For a town of only 20,000 year-round inhabitants, we have remarkably good coffee in Ashland, Oregon.
+There are an abundance of coffee shops, with more on the way.
+The vibe here is decidedly foodie.
 We Ashland coffee connoisseurs are proud that we have so many places serving such good Joe.

 My husband likes caffeinated coffee and espresso, especially cappuccinos.
-He owns a home coffee roaster and hand grinds his freshly roasted beans in a Peugeot (the grinder, not the car).
+We own a home coffee roaster and James hand grinds his freshly roasted beans in a Peugeot (the grinder, not the car).
 He also writes articles for a coffee industry trade magazine.
 He knows his coffee.

 Here are our three favorite coffee places in Ashland, in order of preference:

-1. Case Coffee Roasters: Case, run by a young couple, Tim and Kati Case, and recipient of numerous national and international awards, serves hands down the best coffee in Ashland.
+1. Case Coffee Roasters: Case is run by a young couple, Tim and Kati Case.
+They are the recipients of numerous national and international awards.
+Case Coffee serves, hands down, the best coffee in Ashland.

 Case Coffee Roasters has two locations: 1255 Siskiyou Boulevard and 44 Lithia Way (where Puck’s Doughnuts used to be; next to the Ashland Wine Cellar.)
 Hours: Daily, 7:00 a.m. to 5:00 p.m.